Back to Articles

 CFBR Meaning LinkedIn Guide

-CFBR stands for "Commenting for Better Reach."
+CFBR full form is "Commenting For Better Reach."
 It's a LinkedIn engagement strategy where users leave thoughtful comments on posts to boost visibility—both for the original content and their own profile.
+CFBR is one of the most searched LinkedIn acronyms, and understanding its meaning can significantly improve your LinkedIn presence.

-According to Buffer's social media glossary, CFBR is a strategy that involves leaving thoughtful, relevant comments on LinkedIn posts to increase your visibility on the platform.
+When you see someone comment "CFBR" or "#CFBR" on LinkedIn, they're using this strategy to increase their reach through the LinkedIn algorithm.
+According to Buffer's social media glossary, CFBR involves leaving thoughtful, relevant comments to increase your visibility.
 With LinkedIn's algorithm valuing comments twice as much as likes, CFBR has become one of the most effective organic growth tactics.

 Key Takeaways

-• Comments are worth 2x more than likes in LinkedIn's algorithm ranking
+• Algorithm impact: According to Hootsuite, comments are worth 2x more than likes in LinkedIn's ranking system

 What Does CFBR Mean on LinkedIn?